Bernhard Langer WITB 2025 (What’s in the Bag) NEW Photos

 Our website is supported by our readers.
 We may receive commissions when you click our links and make purchases.
 For more details see our disclaimers page.

-Our Bernhard Langer WITB 2023 is the perfect way to pay tribute to the German Hall of Golf Famer who turns 66 in August.
+Our Bernhard Langer WITB is the perfect way to pay tribute to the German Hall of Golf Famer who turns 68 in August.
+Coming off his recent PNC Championship win defeating Tiger and Charlie Woods, he continues to defy expectations.

 BirthdayAugust 27, 1957